A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 The Story:

 Old Soul is a blend of high-rye bourbons.
 55% is a straight bourbon aged for 4 years, 8 months.
-35% is a straight bourbon aged for 4 years, 3 months.
-The final bourbon was aged for over 2 years.
+35% is a straight bourbon aged for four years, three months.
+The final bourbon was aged for over two years.
 The whiskeys are distilled in Indiana and Mississippi.
 It’s made in limited-edition, hand-selected batches.

 Tasting Notes: